DmitrySemikin/das-dir-diff-j/README.md

 Note: if I later have more complicated use cases, I will maybe still switch to one of other configuration file formats.

+### DES.3 No unit tests for apps and reports

+After some thinking about it I decided, not to cover reports and app classes with unit tests.
+The reason for this is:

+* Reports are by their nature take some information in the form of some objects and then render it as text.
+At this point I don't want to check, that the rendering is somehow correct.
+If I don't change the report, then I don't really need to test it.
+And if I change the report, then it will most likely break the test...

+* Similar situation is with the application classes: they receive command line args and invoke corresponding arlgorithm with those args.
+At the give stage of the development I will rather fundamentally change the way apps work as changing some internal implementation, thus I find that automated testing is not that beneficial.

 ## High level vision